angga-22/album-image/README.md

-A simple app for image gallery. you can save your images within categories that you want.
+A simple app for image gallery. you can save your images within categories that you want. click link below for trying this app. https://image-gallery-angga.netlify.app/ before that, you should run the server in your local repository. https://github.com/binodnp/album

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).